zoctipus/goHusky/README.md

 # Project Name: goHusky

-This a a project adapted from [Puppo, The Corgi - Unity Blog](https://blog.unity.com/engine-platform/puppo-the-corgi-cuteness-overload-with-the-unity-ml-agents-toolkit) With update of
+This a a project adapted from [Puppo, The Corgi - Unity Blog](https://blog.unity.com/engine-platform/puppo-the-corgi-cuteness-overload-with-the-unity-ml-agents-toolkit) With update and new features of

-## Contents

 1. [Modern Ways of Using ML-Agents Library Function Calls](#modern-ml-agents)
 2. [UW-Themed Scene with Husky](#uw-themed-scene)